How To Deal With A Defiant Child

 Talk to your child and try to figure out the cause of, as well as a solution for, the bad behavior.

 The first step in dealing with a rebellious or defiant child is talking to the child to figure out the root of the problem.
 If your child is acting out at school, perhaps it’s because he or she is being bullied or is feeling overwhelmed by schoolwork.
-If your child is acting out at home, maybe it’s because he’s feeling neglected and simply wants to spend more time with you.
+If your child is acting out at home, maybe it’s because he or she is feeling neglected and simply wants to spend more time with you.

-If your child is resistant to talking with you about the root of his or her bad behavior, find indirect ways to ask about it.
+If your child is resistant to talking with you about the root of their bad behavior, find indirect ways to ask about it.
 Try taking your child out to lunch or on a drive and simply asking what’s on his or her mind.
 Don’t frame it as your investigating the poor behavior—just have a conversation with your child.

 Maybe there’s a reason for your child’s behavior, but they’re too embarrassed to talk about it.
 Make them feel more comfortable opening up by opening up to them about the difficulties you faced as a child.
 This might make your child feel more understood and help him or her talk to you about their difficulties.